-Interesting Stuff’s second feature doc, “The Mindfulness Movement,” in association with Executive Producer and worldwide best-selling author Dr. Deepak Chopra, is currently in development with an expected release date in late 2017.
+Interesting Stuff’s second feature doc, “The Mindfulness Movement,” in association with Executive Producers award-winning singer-songwriter Jewel and worldwide best-selling author Dr. Deepak Chopra, has been filmed and is currently in editing with an expected release date in 2018.
 Mindfulness is a special way of paying attention to your thoughts, feelings, bodily sensations, and everything in the world around you with a curious and non-judgmental attitude.
 By focusing on the present moment, you spend less time second-guessing what you did in the past or worrying about the future.
 In other words, mindfulness is the paradigm-shifting antidote to the many sources of stress and distraction in our modern world!

 “The Mindfulness Movement” profiles mindfulness experts and the growing number of people across the country who have made mindfulness a central part of their lives.
 Find out how they’re developing this special mindset and why it’s spreading to elementary schools, prestigious business schools, Fortune 500 companies, hospitals, police departments, prisons, the halls of Congress, the entertainment industry, and many more places.
 The documentary’s goal is to help make mindfulness one of the foundations of society to the point where it becomes as synonymous with a healthy lifestyle as eating well and exercising are today.